Han Tuozhou

-He was responsible for Southern Song efforts to recover territories lost in northern China to the Jurchen Jin dynasty in their 1142 peace settlement that ended the Jin–Song war.
-In his efforts to begin a military build-up, he had Yue Fei (who had resigned during peace talks with the Jurchen, after which he was jailed and poisoned) posthumously promoted and Qin Hui (who led the aforementioned peace talks with the Jurchen) demoted.
+He was responsible for Southern Song efforts to recover territories lost in northern China to the Jurchen-led Jin dynasty in their 1142 peace settlement that ended the Jin–Song wars.
+In his efforts to begin a military build-up, he had Yue Fei (who had resigned during peace talks with the Jin dynasty, after which he was jailed and poisoned) posthumously promoted and Qin Hui (who led the aforementioned peace talks with the Jin dynasty) demoted.
 These efforts were unsuccessful, and the ensuing war was devastating to southern China, resulting in further territorial losses and terrible inflation.
-In consequence, Han was executed by the Song regime, and his head offered to the Jurchens as a peace offering.
+In consequence, Han was executed by the Southern Song dynasty, and his head was offered to the Jin dynasty as a peace offering.

-Han Tuozhou is also famous for his opposition to daoxue (the Song Neo-Confucianist movement) which was banned on his order during the years 1195–99.
-His antagonizing policies were reversed by his successor in office, Shi Miyuan (史彌遠).
+Han Tuozhou is also famous for his opposition to daoxue (the Song's Neo-Confucianist movement) which was banned on his order during the years 1195–99.
+His antagonizing policies were reversed by his successor in office, Shi Miyuan.